richvreeland/mini-metro-audio-toolkit/README.md

 # Mini Metro : Guidelines for Building a City Soundscape
-Last Update : October 18th, 2020

 Each city in Mini Metro has its own text file which specifies how the music and sound for that city should be.
 For instance, London has a file `london.txt`.
-All of these text files inherit from a master text file, `city.txt`.
+All of these text files inherit from a base text file, `city.txt`.
 This file contains the default settings for all cities.
 Any of these settings can be overridden by individual cities.

 ## Instruments
 It's important to first know both literally and symbolically which game objects are responsible for making the sound in Mini Metro.